Password Maintenance on Panix

 If you started your account in 1996 or later:

-When you started, you were asked for a "question and answer", which we entered into our system.
-If you call us and request a change of password, we will ask you the "question", and you just need to give us the correct "answer" to it.
+When you started, you were asked for a challenge and response that we entered into our system.
+If you call us and request a change of password, we will ask you the challenge question, and you just need to give us the correct answer to it.

 Note: Answering the question correctly is taken as verification, so be sure the answer to your question isn't easily guessed.